franklinho/twitter-client-android/README.md

 		*  :white_check_mark: Advanced: User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh) (1 point)
 		*  :white_large_square: Advanced: User can open the twitter app offline and see last loaded tweets
 			*  :white_large_square: 	Tweets are persisted into sqlite and can be displayed from the local DB (2 points)
-		*  :white_large_square: Advanced: User can tap a tweet to display a "detailed" view of that tweet (2 points)
+		*  :white_check_mark: Advanced: User can tap a tweet to display a "detailed" view of that tweet (2 points)
-		*  :white_large_square: Advanced: User can select "reply" from detail view to respond to a tweet (1 point)
+		*  :white_check_mark: Advanced: User can select "reply" from detail view to respond to a tweet (1 point)
 		*  :white_check_mark: Advanced: Improve the user interface and theme the app to feel "twitter branded" (1 to 5 points)
 	* Bonus User Stories
-		*  :white_large_square: Bonus: User can see embedded image media within the tweet detail view (1 point)
+		*  :white_check_mark: Bonus: User can see embedded image media within the tweet detail view (1 point)
-		*  :white_large_square: Bonus: User can watch embedded video within the tweet (1 point)
+		*  :white_check_mark: Bonus: User can watch embedded video within the tweet (1 point)
 		*  :white_check_mark: Bonus: Compose activity is replaced with a modal overlay (2 points)
 		*  :white_check_mark: Bonus: Use Parcelable instead of Serializable using the popular Parceler library.
 (1 point)
 		*  :white_check_mark: Bonus: Apply the popular Butterknife annotation library to reduce view boilerplate.
 (1 point)